 Suitable for complete beginners through to those looking to further develop their woodworking skills, the course delivers training through practical projects, which can then be applied in both the workplace and at home.
-Areas covered: Working with hand tools and their maintenance; Timber preparation; Practical housing methods of sawing and chiselling; Halving joints; Mortice and tenons.
-Use of adhesives.
+Areas covered: Working with hand tools and their maintenance; Timber preparation; Sawing and chiselling; Halving joints; Mortice and tenons and the use of adhesives.
 On completion of this introductory course many make the decision to progress on to our 12-week joinery course, the Foundation stone of our full-time courses in Boatbuilding and Furniture.

 Today’s boat builder needs a wide variety of skills.
 You must understand the proper use of wood and G.R.P. (glass reinforced plastics), and must have an understanding of how engines, plumbing and electrics systems are installed.
 You must know how to cost your work.
 You must be aware of new technology and yet be able to repair or restore boats built fifty years ago or more.

 Being able to build a boat beautifully is not enough.
 It may give tremendous self-satisfaction, however, at the end of the day, it must also lead to being able to provide reasonably comfortably for yourself and your family.
 It is for this reason that the IBTC, uniquely, ensures that its instructors are not only expert in their professions but also have real world proven, successful, experience in the boatbuilding business.